-28. The representative of local communities in Brazil presented her experience in developing a community protocol for traditional medicine.
-Local communities commonly use biodiversity as medicines for human and animal health.
-Health from their perspective includes food, nutrition, and food security and sovereignty and hence health is a holistic concept.
-The official recognition of traditional medicine is a relatively new concept in Brazil.
-The community protocol allows the community to articulate their vision of their rights and resources and allows them to market their traditional medicines.
-This included a registration process for related knowledge that lead to a publication, which has assisted in the "legislative" or official recognition of traditional knowledge and medicines.
-Local or traditional communities in Brazil have limited accessed traditional plants often based on negotiations with private land holders but they are increasingly seeking recognition of rights to territories and access to traditional resources, based on principles of customary sustainable use.
-Part of the training of traditional healers involves conservation of endangered species but also includes the sustainable use of readily available species (mainly plants).
-The traditional healers association also works on the intergenerational transfer of traditional knowledge.
-Regarding being approached by pharmaceutical companies, the traditional healers committee has a "no negotiation" policy.
-The committee remains focussed on protection of traditional medicines and related knowledge and sustainable use rather than profit.
+29. The representative of local communities in Brazil presented her experience in developing a community protocol for traditional medicine.
+She explained that local communities commonly used biodiversity as medicines for human and animal health.
+Health from their perspective included food, nutrition, and food security and sovereignty and hence health was a holistic concept.
+The official recognition of traditional medicine was a relatively new concept in Brazil.
+The community protocol allowed the community to articulate their vision of their rights and resources and allowed them to market their traditional medicines.
+This included a registration process for related knowledge that lead to a publication, which had assisted in the "legislative" or official recognition of traditional knowledge and medicines.
+Local or traditional communities in Brazil had limited accessed to traditional plants often based on negotiations with private land holders but were increasingly seeking recognition of rights to territories and access to traditional resources, based on principles of customary sustainable use.
+Part of the training of traditional healers involved conservation of endangered species but also included the sustainable use of readily available species (mainly plants).
+The traditional healers association also worked on the intergenerational transfer of traditional knowledge.
+Regarding being approached by pharmaceutical companies, the traditional healers committee had a "no negotiation" policy.
+The committee remained focussed on protection of traditional medicines and related knowledge and sustainable use rather than profit.